geoserver/geoserver/doc/en/user/source/extensions/querylayer/index.rst

 .. _extension_querylayer:

-Cross layer filtering
+Cross-layer filtering
 =====================

 Cross-layer filtering provides the ability to find features from layer A that have a certain relationship to features in layer B.
-This can be used, for example, to find all bus stops within a given distance from a particular shop, or to find all coffe shops in a certain city district.
+This can be used, for example, to find all bus stops within a given distance from a specified shop, or to find all coffee shops contained in a specified city district.

+The **querylayer** module adds filter functions that implement cross-layer filtering.
+The functions work by querying a secondary layer within a filter being applied to a primary layer.
+The name of the secondary layer and an attribute to extract from it are provided as arguments, along with an ECQL filter expression to determine which features are of interest.
+A common use case is to extract a geometry-valued attribute, and then use the value(s) in a spatial predicate against a geometry attribute in the primary layer.

-The **querylayer** module adds a few extra filter functions that implement cross-layer filtering, Filter functions are widely supported in GeoServer, so this allows cross-layer filtering to be used in SLDs and WMS and WFS requests, via both XML and CQL filters.
+Filter functions are widely supported in GeoServer, so cross-layer filtering can be used in SLD rules and WMS and WFS requests, in either XML or CQL filters.

 Installing the querylayer module
 ----------------------------------